topquark22/Thermo55/README.md

 To alert when temperature is below the threshold, wire D4 to GND.
 To alert when temperature is above the threshold, leave D4 unconnected.

 Connect output pins D2 (alert) and/or D3 (inverted alert) in accordance with your use case.

+### Backlight control

+With the parallel interface, do not connect pin K on the LCD directly to ground.
+Instead, do the following:

+- Connect pin K to the collector of an NPN transistor Q1 type 2N2222
+- Connect the emitter of Q1 to ground
+- Connect pin A1 through a 1K resistor to the base of Q1

 ### connection the MAX31855 Breakout Board